 The religiously motivated

-bombings and attacks by terrorist Muslim groups are too numerous to be listed.
+bombings and attacks by terrorist Muslim groups are too numerous to be listed here.

-Among the attacks with major loss of life are:
+Among the attacks with major loss of life between 1983 and 2008 were:

 ||2008: Mumbai (Bombay) terrorist attack (Three days; over 172 killed, over 307 injured).